kubotron/BiBean/README.md

-My experiment with the "Bibip" vario sound on SkyBean
+Experiment with the "Bibip" vario sound on [SkyBean](https://github.com/fhorinek/SkyBean)
-(the official SkyBean repo is https://github.com/fhorinek/SkyBean)

 What is Bibip?
 ==============
-Bibip is a relatively pleasant and meaningful vario sound.
+Bibip is a pleasant and meaningful vario sound.
 Bibip makes **two beeps**, not just one.

-When you're flying a paraglider:
+Whenyou're flying a paraglider:
 * either you are **climbing** more than 0.5m/s
-* or you are in **sinking** air, sinking faster than -1.5m/s
+* or you are in **sinking** air, loosing height faster than -1.5m/s
 * or you are somewhere in between -1.5 and 0.5 m/s.
 Not really climbing, but somewhat  **buoyant**.

-Bibip makes a distinct sound sequence in each case:
+Bibip has a distinct sound sequence in each case:
-* If you're climbing, bibip makes a rising seqence: "boo-bip"
+* When climbing, it is rising: "boo-bip"
-* If you're in sinking air, bibip sequence is falling: "bip-boo"
+* In sinking air, the melody is falling: "bip-boo"
-* If you're buoyant, bibip makes a flat sequence: "bip-bip"
+* If buoyant, Bibip makes a flat "bip-bip"

-The frequencies are based on black piano keys.
-Integration interval is 0.7sec.

 Installation
 ============
 Download the bibip [firmware](https://raw.githubusercontent.com/kubotron/SkyBiBean/master/bibip_0.1.ebin) and the [config](https://raw.githubusercontent.com/kubotron/SkyBiBean/master/config-black-keys.sbc) that goes with it.
-Install the firmware and the config with the official [SkyBean configurator chrome app](https://chrome.google.com/webstore/detail/skybean-configurator/njolekdacakglgbnpmeldongebgldnhd?hl=en).
+Install the firmware and the config with the [SkyBean configurator chrome app](https://chrome.google.com/webstore/detail/skybean-configurator/njolekdacakglgbnpmeldongebgldnhd?hl=en).

+The frequencies are based on black piano keys.
+Integration interval is 0.7sec.
+Play with the config, fly safe, stay tuned.
-Have fun, play with the configs, fly safe, tell me what you think.
-I'm moving on to the SkyDrop platform for next steps with Bibip now, stay tuned :P
+I'm moving on to the SkyDrop platform for next steps with Bibip now :P Kubo (bibip@kubokubo.net)
-Kubo (bibip@kubokubo.net)

 Troubleshooting